ava-labs/Simplex/README.md

    // Seq is the order of the block among all blocks in the blockchain.
    // Cannot correspond to an empty block.
    Seq uint64
-   // Prev returns the digest of the previous data block Prev []byte
+   // Prev returns the digest of the previous block Prev []byte
 }